RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 ## Stop Loss
 A Risk management tool, It's an order placed with a broker to automatically close a trading position when the price of a financial asset reaches a specified level, known as the stop price.
 It is used to cut losses.
 ## Swing Trade
 This method looks for buying and selling positions in a weekly range.
 Swing Traders make 2-3 trades a week.
-Swing traders look to profit from price swings or fluctuations that occur over several days to a few weeks, taking advantage of both upward and downward price movements within the broader trend
+Swing traders look to profit from price swings or fluctuations that occur over several days to a few weeks, taking advantage of both upward and downward price movements within the broader trend.
 ## Time Period / Time Frame
 The time spread of each candle in a chart.
 Common time periods are 15 mins, 30min, 1 hour, 4 hour, daily and so on.
 In a 15min time frame, a candle will take mins to close.
 ![[Pasted image 20230823074736.png|300]]

 ## Total Supply
-The amount limit of coins that will ever exist
+The amount limit of coins that will ever exist.
 ## Trading Charts
 Where to see them?
 There are several websites to use.
-But use TradingView
+But use TradingView.
 ## Uptrend
-A price is said to be in an uptrend when it is making higher highs (HH) and Higher lows (HL)
+A price is said to be in an uptrend when it is making higher highs (HH) and Higher lows (HL).
 ## Value Area
-The range of price levels in which a specified percentage of all volume was traded during the time period.
-Typical, this percentage is set to the 70 percent, but I use 68 percent
+The Value Area represents a range of prices within which a specific percentage of trading activity occurred during a given period of time, often a trading session or a day.
+Typical, this percentage is set to the 70 percent, but I use 68 percent.
 ## Value Area Low (VAL)
-The Lowest price level within the value area
+The Lowest price level within the value area.
 ## Value Area High (VAH)
-The highest price level within the value area
+The highest price level within the value area.
 ## Volatility
-the percentage movement in the price of an asset over a period
+The degree of variation in the price of a financial asset over time.
+It measures how much and how quickly the price of an asset changes, indicating the level of uncertainty or risk in the market.
+High volatility means that prices are fluctuating significantly, while low volatility means that prices are relatively stable.
 ## Volume weighted Average Price (VWAP)
-incorporates price and volume.
-It is a S/R line.
-When price is above VWAP, it is above value and when it is below price, it is below value
+A trading indicator that is used to calculate the average price at which an asset has been traded throughout a given trading session, taking into account the volume of each trade.
+It incorporates price and volume.
+It is a [[#Support Support & Resistance Resistance Rebounds|S/R]] line.
+When price is above VWAP, it is above value and when it is below price, it is below value.
 ## Walls
-Extremely Larger orders at a range
+Refers to significant price levels on a price chart where a large concentration of buy or sell orders exists.
+(Extremely Large buy or sell orders at a price range).
 # Candlesticks